srosorcxisto/zomiaonescraper/README.md

 ### About
-One of my favorite Podcast, SovrynTech just moved from Patreon to PodBean.
+One of my favorite Podcasts, SovrynTech just moved from Patreon to PodBean.
 Unfortunately, the PodBean RSS Feed does not include premium content, requiring the PodBean App to listen.
 Luckily, PodBean DOES allow access to premium content using native HTTP Authentication if you have the url for the mp3 file and a premium subscription.